pustotnik/curriculum-vitae/src/alexander-magola.md

     (C++, Linux)

     Initiated and installed/configured Redmine as a issue tracker for use in our team.
-Helped to learn how to use it.
+Helped the team learn how to use it.
     (Debian Linux, Redmine, Nginx)

     Made useful build system BDS based on Waf for C/C++ projects on Linux.
-    This system was being successfully used for local C/C++ projects all the time I worked for this company.
+    This system was successfully used for local C/C++ projects all the time I worked for this company.
 (Python, Waf, Linux)

     - **_Programming languages_**: C++, Python